 I am a man who grew up a Nintendo Boy, year after year I would play all the best offerings that Nintendo put up, and as I got older and gained more money I also acquired a love of Sony products starting with the PS2.
 But even...

 About Amna Umen One of us since 8:48 AM on 02.15.2011

 Amna Umen was born on the luscious planet known as Earth.
-Born in the latter parts of the 9th decade of the 20th century (the 80's in case there is any confusion).
+Born in the latter parts of the 9th decade of the 20th century.
 Amna's first console was an NES which he almost beat Super Mario Bros.
 3 on...until his mother accidentally dropped a box on it making it reset.
 17 lives were lost that day.
 Fast forward to his first new console, a Nintendo 64 where he beat his first game "Star Fox 64."
 But the good times were not to last, soon Super Smash Brothers would be released and he would fall into a deep dark addiction that would last 10 long years.
 His addiction would lead him to buy a Gamecube alongside his PS2 just to simply play Melee and Star Fox Assault, much disappointment lie in Star Fox Assault.

 In the depths of his addiction his PS2 was a shining beacon of hope for a free life one day.
 But it was also not without it's vices, Kingdom Hearts, Final Fantasy X and XI, and Xenosaga all grasped their fingers around the young gamer and dragged him down into the depths of JRPG hell.